 (How frequently will the Playground Supervision Plan be updated and communicated?
 How will the school or agency prepare new supervisors?
-How will the Playground Supervision Plan be incorporated into the school or agency's policies and procedures?)
+How will the Playground Supervision Plan be incorporated into the school or agency's policies and procedures and ongoing professional development?)

-Additional Site-specific Considerations
+Additional Site-Specific Considerations